AeRabelais/qis301-slides/README.md

-# qis301-slides
+# Welcome to BNL Foundations of Quantum Programming (QIS301) - Slides
-BNL Foundations of Quantum Programming (QIS301) - Slides
+## using Python and IBM Qiskit